Frequently Asked Questions

 Will i receive written progress reports?

-Updated treatment plans and progress reports are written quarterly to give families detailed information about progress in therapy.
+Updated treatment plans and progress reports are written every six months, or earlier should goals be met or need to be revised, to give families detailed information about progress in therapy.
 We can send copies of these reports to primary care physicians and pediatricians to keep them up to date on progress as well.

 Do you have a waiting list?